-In this article, you will learn about the way of extracting all Google Maps reviews from the global foodservice retailer.
+In this article, you will learn about the method for extracting all Google Maps reviews from the global food service retailer.
 This method can also be applied to any other brand or a whole category of businesses.

 It can be used by data scientists in natural language processing; by marketers for brand research; and by developers for building cool applications, tools, and platforms.